Have you found a unique way to solve a problem or offer a group a service they need?

 Just get it right from the beginning.

 4. Use Native Code

-You’ve probably heard of the “write-once” method of app creation?
+Have you probably heard of the “write-once” method of app creation?

 It may seem appealing and even less costly to just create coding that can be shared across Android and Apple, but more often than not, it will completely thrash your user experience.

-Like we said, user experience is essentially king.
+As we said, user experience is essentially king.

 Doing this will give you full use of the iOS frameworks and APIs.

 Writing native code in this way will improve user experience and make it much smoother for your app to transition into use in any future Apple products developed.